 Name Description Units Default

 interval Interval between values Secs 0

 amplitude Noise Amplitude V or A 0

-start Start of random interval Secs 0
+start_time Start of random interval Secs 0

-end End of random interval Secs 0
+end_time End of random interval Secs 0

 seed Random number seed None 0

-The waveform starts at the dcvalue and stays there through start.
+The waveform starts at the dcvalue and stays there through $start_time$.
 Interval seconds later a random value between + amplitude/2, and - amplitude/2 is added to the baseline dcvalue.
 Interval seconds later another random value is added to the dcvalue and the source is updated.
-This process is repeated every interval seconds until end where the waveform value returns to the dcvalue.
-Note that the value at T = start and T = end is dcvalue.
-The first random value occurs at T = start + interval.
+This process is repeated every interval seconds until end_time where the waveform value returns to the dcvalue.
+The value at $T = start_time$ and $T = end_time$ is dcvalue.
+The first random value occurs at $T = start_time + interval$.
 The last random value occurs at T = end - interval.